medhabalani/daa/README.md

 ./a.out
 ```
 Output

 ```
+11 sorted permutations for each length from 1 to 11

 1 2 3 4 5 6 7
 1 2 3 4 5 6 7 8 9 10 11
 1 2 3